A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

-There are also a variety of pencil-and-paper works entraining location of spectrum.
-A natural idea in this vein is to attempt to control the spectral gap directly by establishing a lower bound on the mixing rate and taking advantage of the fact that transfer operators are positive-- see, e.g., \cite{rychlik1989regularity, liverani1995decayJSP, liverani1995decay, bressaud2002anosov, korepanov2019explicit}.
+There are also a variety of pencil-and-paper works entraining location of non-dominant spectrum.
+A natural idea in this vein is to attempt to control the spectral gap directly by establishing bounds on the mixing rate using positivity of transfer operators-- see, e.g., \cite{rychlik1989regularity, liverani1995decayJSP, liverani1995decay, bressaud2002anosov, korepanov2019explicit}.
 We also note the paper \cite{butterley2021locating}, which uses a substantially different method to obtain finer information than just an estimate of the spectral gap.

 In the physics literature, several methods have been put forward to (numerically, nonrigorously) estimate resonances from time series using the identification of resonances with poles of the correlation function.
 The paper \cite{florido2002schemes} documents such a framework using memory function methods with Pad\'e approximants and filter diagonalization along with some examples and citations to other papers -- see also the earlier paper \cite{isola1988resonances}.
 Other representative works in this direction include \cite{blum2000chaotic,sano2002parametric,venegeroles2008area, horvat2009hybrid}.
 For a discussion of the rigorous identification of resonances with poles of the correlation function, see \cite[Chapter 1]{baladi2018dynamical}.